Bairdo/gasket/docs/README.authenication.md

 The **OpenFlow Switch** is an OpenFlow 1.3 switch we currently use [OpenVSwitch](openvswitch.org).

 The diagram below is an example of what we test with, in the future we hope to verify different configurations such as multiple switches managed by a single authenticator & controller, and multiple switch with multiple Authenticator at different switches.
-Take note of the link between the Authenticator and the OpenFlow Controller.
+Take note of the link between the Authenticator and the OpenFlow Controller, [see more](#hostapd---controller-link).
 This allows the authentication traffic to avoid the dataplane of the switch and therefore any end-user traffic, and allow the Controller to run in out-of-band mode.

 ```